 Tigernuts – Amazon

-Tigernut flour seems to be a really good option as an alternative gluten-free or Paleo flour.
+It seems to be a really good option as an alternative grain-free or Paleo flour.
 I haven’t tried it yet but I plan to soon.
-I’ve got the best Paleo Tigernut flour recipes below to try it out on.
-How about you, have you tried Tigernut flour recipes?
-Do you want to try it?
-When you do try it, let me know how it turns out because I would love to know how you like it.
+How about you, have you tried any of these recipes?
+If not, when you do try it, let me know how it turns out because I would love to know how you like it.

 You may also like these recipes: